- Enrollment Options for Law Courses

-The instructors can open their courses to all interested students (open enrollment) or limit the enrollment of their courses in one of two ways: (1) by lottery/limited enrollment or (2) by consent of instructor via a "consent" application form.
+Instructors can open their courses to all interested students (open enrollment) or limit the enrollment of their courses in one of two ways: (1) by lottery/limited enrollment or (2) by consent of the instructor via a consent application form.

-After the first quarter of the first year, students may sign up for Law School courses by pre-registering on AXESS during the designated pre-registration period.
-Students will be notified by the Law School Registrar's Office when pre-registration opens in Axess.
+After the first quarter of the first year, students may sign up for Law School courses by pre-registering on Axess during the designated pre-registration period.
+Students will be notified by the Office of the Registrar when pre-registration opens in Axess.
 Pre-Registration instructions and forms for Consent of Instructor Courses will be available on this site when pre-registration opens in Axess.

 For course information, see Course Schedules and Descriptions and Stanford Law Class Schedule Grids.
 These schedules and descriptions include course days and times.
 Room assignments are posted prior to the start of each term.
 See the SLS Academic Calendar for end-quarter examination periods and Course Schedules and Descriptions for a list of courses giving examinations for the current academic year.

-The Law School uses AXESS, the University's online registration system for pre-registration and for adding and dropping courses during the add/drop period.
-Login to AXESS at (http://axess.stanford.edu).
-Detailed Instructions on how to enroll in courses and how to swap courses in Axess can be found at:
+The Law School uses Axess, the University's online registration system for pre-registration and for adding and dropping courses during the add/drop period.
+Please see detailed instructions on how to Enroll in Courses and how to Swap Courses in Axess.

 Cross-Registration in Other Schools

 To broaden the educational base of their legal training, to encourage interaction with experts in a variety of fields with whom lawyers work over the course of their professional careers, and to increase their capacity to bring a multiplicity of disciplinary perspectives to bear on complex issues, Stanford Law School encourages students to pursue courses of instruction in other disciplines, subject to the following: